 2. the value given for each point was computed before the program was initiated so that the profit margin on the products will still be sufficient to meet company profit goals even if all points are redeemed.

-The issues that still remains for the accountant are:
+The issues that still remain for the accountant are:

 1. Since the loyalty points act like a discount on sales, there is no way to predict how much of a discount to use since not all points will be redeemed.

-2. There is no way to estimate the determine what provision should be made for the liabilities.
+2. There is no way to determine what provision should be made for the liabilities.

 3. There is also no way to determine the time period in which the discounts will occur.